Peopleware: Productive Projects and Teams: Editions

 The second edition kept the original content with only a few changes or corrections.
-The bulk of the new content was in a new section at the end.
+The bulk of the new content was eight chapters in a new section at the end.
 The new section's chapters revisited some of the concepts of the original chapters with changes and added new ones.

 The eBook PDF version published by DorsetHouse was not searchable as each page appeared to be an image.
 The Kindle version is searchable.